alanedwardes/Ae.WebSearchMcp/README.md

 ### 4. Environment Variables

 Set the environment variables for the search engines you want to use.
-The server will automatically detect all configured engines and randomly select one for each search request.
+The server will automatically detect all configured engines and randomly select one for each search request with fallback support.
 Each search engine has its own specific environment variables.

 **For Google Search (Windows PowerShell):**
 ```powershell